capstone-kubernetes-aas/build-service/documentation/build-service.md

     -h --help           Show this help message
     -v --verbose        Show verbose/debug output.
 More v's for more verbosity.
-    -b --branch=BRANCH  Branch/tag to checkout repo to [default: main] -c --config=FILE    Path to config file, if not at /kaas.yml in repo -d --daemon         Run in the background and listen for connections -p --port=PORT      Port to listen for connections on [default: 8800]
+    -b --branch=BRANCH  Branch/tag to checkout repo to [default: main] -c --config=FILE    Local path to config file, if not at /kaas.yml in repo -d --daemon         Run in the background and listen for connections -p --port=PORT      Port to listen for connections on [default: 8800]
 ```